Gisele-123/leave_management_system_she_can_code/README.md

 - GET /api/leaves/currently-on-leave

 ## Environment Files
+The repo includes both sample and ready-to-use .env files:
+- Root: .env (used by docker-compose for JWT_SECRET, GOOGLE_CLIENT_ID)
-- auth-service/.env.sample
+- auth-service/.env and auth-service/.env.sample
-- leave-service/.env.sample
+- leave-service/.env and leave-service/.env.sample
-- frontend/.env.sample
+- frontend/.env and frontend/.env.sample

-Copy to `.env` if you want to override defaults.
+You can edit these to match your environment (e.g., set GOOGLE_CLIENT_ID).

 ## Development (without Docker)
 - Java 21, Maven 3.9+